How to write a business proposal that wins clients

 Use a call to action

-Include a call to action so that your audience knows what action they should take after reading your proposal.
-Ensure you include contact details so they can ask questions or clarify any issues they have.
+Include a call to action so your audience knows what to do next.
+Include contact details so they can ask questions or clarify issues.

 Provide pricing options, upsell and add on opportunities

-Consider your client's budget, if you know it, and provide several pricing options (high, mid, low).
-Include more services or features in the higher-priced options.
-Use a pricing table to present your options.
+Consider your client's budget and provide several pricing options: high, mid, and low.
+Include more services or features in higher-priced options, keeping in mind that only 15% to 20% of companies base their prices primarily on customer value, according to ICAEW research on value-based pricing.
+Use a pricing table to present your options clearly.

 Stay on brand

-Allow your brand's personality to stand out.
-Demonstrate how you are better and different from your competitors.
+Allow your brand's personality through effective marketing to stand out.
+Demonstrate how you are better and different from your competitors, as even small differences in quality and competence can create positive differentiation that justifies premium rates.

 Keep it simple